cuongtm2012/Film_Flex_Release/docs/PRODUCTION_DEPLOYMENT_NO_DB_CHANGES.md

-# FilmFlex Production Deployment Guide - Without Database Changes
+# PhimGG Production Deployment Guide - Without Database Changes

 ## Overview
-This guide provides step-by-step instructions for deploying FilmFlex to production while preserving your existing database.
+This guide provides step-by-step instructions for deploying PhimGG to production while preserving your existing database.
 This is ideal for updates, feature deployments, or maintenance releases where you want to keep all your existing data intact.

 ## Prerequisites